 - Powerful Pressing Power AND Core Strength with an Important Lesson

 Tags: ankle mobility, barefoot training, cambered bar squats, core training, deceleration training for lower body, dynamic isometrics, explosive lower body training, hip mobility, jumping, knee stability, landing mechanics, lower body training, lower body workouts, plyometrics, squats, step-ups, strength mobility, unilateral training

 This entry was posted on Saturday, August 14th, 2010 at 10:35 am and is filed under accelerated muscular development, strength training to improve athletic performance, strength training workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson